 Names of variables should be chosen so that they are descriptive.
 When computing a mathematical quantity that has some standard symbol, e.g. α , this should be reflected in the name by letting the word alpha be part of the name for the corresponding variable in the program.
 If you, e.g., have a variable for counting the number of sheep, then one appropriate name could be no_of_sheep.
 Such naming makes it much easier for a human to understand the written code.
 Variable names may also contain any digit from 0 to 9, or underscores, but can not start with a digit.
-Letters may be lower or upper case, which to Python is different.
-Note that certain names in Python are reserved, meaning that you can not use these as names for variables.
-Some examples are for, while, if, else, global, return and elif.
+Letters may be lower or upper case, which to Matlab is different.
+Note that certain names in Matlab are reserved, meaning that you can not use these as names for variables.
+Some examples are for, while, if, else, end, global and function.
 If you accidentally use a reserved word as a variable name you get an error message.

 We have seen that, e.g., x = 2 will assign the value 2 to the variable x.
 But how do we write it if we want to increase x by 4?
-We may write an assignment like x = x + 4, or (giving a faster computation) x += 4.
-Now Python interprets this as: take whatever value that is in x, add 4, and let the result become the new value of x.
+We may then write an assignment like x = x + 4.
+Now Matlab interprets this as: "take whatever value that is in x, add 4, and let the result become the new value of 'x'".
 In other words, the old value of x is used on the right hand side of =, no matter how messy the expression might be, and the result becomes the new value of x.
-In a similar way, x -= 4 reduces the value of x by 4, x = 4 multiplies x by 4, and x /= 4 divides x by 4, updating the value of x accordingly.
+In a similar way, x = x - 4 reduces the value of x by 4, x = x4 multiplies x by 4, and x = x/4 divides x by 4, updating the value of x accordingly.